-The consultation was held with the support of the project director, project engineer, agricultural scientist of the Northern Province, and the project coordinator of the selected DS division.
+The consultation was held with the support of the project director, project engineer, and agricultural scientist of the Northern Province and the project coordinator of the selected DS division.
 Overall project implementation and future plan were discussed with them and deep level information was collected.
 They were trying hard to rehabilitate and distribute water as soon as possible to the beneficiaries.

 Farmer gatherings were not conducted due to the pandemic situation.
 However, on-field discussions were conducted with benefitted farmers while ensuring COVID 19 safety precautions.
-The conclusion of the consultation was clear, and it was to construct the ground nut & Chili stores and machinery parking centre immediately.
+The conclusion of the consultation was clear, and it was to rehabilitate the pump house and provide water immediately starting from next season onwards.
 Further, the following comments were taken during the discussions held with farmers in the selected area.